cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 ![]({{ site.baseurl }}/images/fayette.png "Data: https://www.sos.alabama.gov/alabama-votes/voter/election-data
 ")

 Do these charts get your pattern researcher taste-buds salivating?
 Ready to take to the Twitters and yell fraud?
-Before you do, I should say this is data from Randoph, Jackson, Walker, Autauga, Geneva, and Fayette counties...in Alabama (2016 election){% fn 2 %}.
+Before you do, I should say this is data from Randoph, Jackson, Walker, Autauga, Geneva, and Fayette counties...in Alabama (2016 election){% fn 3 %}.
 This is obviously not the first state that comes to mind when you think of election hacking targets; the state hasn't voted for a Democrat president since Jimmy Carter in '76.

 I admit, I cherry-picked some of the "worst" counties above, but the same trend holds throughout.
-Running Ayyadurai's analysis on all Alabama counties in 2016, **70% of them showed a negative, statistically significant slope** (in other words β < 0. p < 0.05).
+Running Ayyadurai's analysis on all Alabama counties in 2016, **70% of them showed a negative, statistically significant slope** (in other words β < 0 and p < 0.05).
 In fact, only 13 of the 67 counties were "normal" by Dr. Shiva's definition, showing no significant trend either way.

-## So...now what?
+## So...Now What?

 Now we are at a crossroads.
 We've got a theory for why such patterns could exist completely legitimately, and the data shows these "suspicious" patterns seem to be the norm.